Key points

 Estuaries are highly productive ecosystems and are rich in biodiversity.
 A large number of birds, mammals, fish and other wildlife live in and around estuaries.
 Many freshwater and marine organisms depend on estuaries as part of their reproductive cycles, and migratory birds often make estuaries a stopover.

-The wetland plants that live around estuaries protect and stabilise the shoreline from erosion.
-Estuaries are also important for filtering pollutants from the water that flows through them.
+The wetland plants that live in and around estuaries protect and stabilise the shoreline from erosion, and help filter pollutants from the water.
 This includes sediments, nutrients, plastics, pesticides, herbicides and heavy metals.
 This function also makes them susceptible to degradation due to impacts of the trapped pollution.

-• drowned river valleys (eg Hawkesbury–Nepean, Georges River, Clyde River and Port Hacking)
+• drowned river valleys (for example, Hawkesbury River, Georges River and Port Hacking)

-• wave-dominated rivers (eg Tweed River, Clarence River)
+• barrier rivers (for example, Tweed River, Richmond River and Shoalhaven River)

 Many of these estuaries are naturally intermittently open to the ocean.
 Some are naturally open or depend on human intervention to maintain open entrances.